ctnava/rxtechnotes/5_settings.md

 ##### 🧮 Non-Compounded Prescription Area

-Used to prepare most prescriptions.
+Used to prepare most prescriptions after grabbing them from **storage**.

 Prescription counters equipped with: